kannanpichai/spmini/README.md

 # SmartParking

-The setups steps expect following tools installed on the system.
+The setup steps expect following tools installed on the system.
+**Git**
 **Ruby 3.1.0**

 **Rails 7.0.2.3**